 What we love: 3-second heat-up, automatic milk frothing, PID temperature, compact size.

-What to know: Single boiler means waiting between brewing and steaming for milk drinks.
+What to know: Single boiler means some waiting between brewing and steaming for milk drinks.

 The Gaggia Classic Pro is one of the most storied beginner espresso machines ever made.
 It’s been around for decades, gets recommended constantly by the home espresso community, and for good reason: it’s a real espresso machine in a compact, affordable package.

-Unlike the Bambino Plus, the Classic Pro uses a commercial-style 58mm portafilter.
-It is the same size used in professional café equipment.
+Unlike the Bambino Plus, the Classic Pro uses a commercial-style 58mm portafilter, the same size used in professional café equipment.
 This means tons of accessories, filters, and upgrade paths are available, and the skills you learn translate directly to real café machines.
 The steam wand is manual, so you’ll need to practice your milk frothing technique, but that’s part of the fun.

 The Classic Pro is for people who want to actually learn espresso as a craft, not just push a button.
 It rewards effort and grows with your skills for years.